RezaT4795/rezat4795.github.io/docs/onboarding/WordlistEstimate.md

    - The first row is "1500 Essential Words" the number on the left of this row is always 1500.
    - Other rows are the user's chosen Exams and Professions, and their number shows the count of words that does not exist on the previous rows.
    - If the user has selected any of the topics on the "Pick Topics" page, Under the rows list, there will be a subtitle saying "N+Topics" which N is the count of the chosen topics.
+   - If the user taps on any of the exclamation mark icons on the right, a popup will show up that contains some details about that row and its calculated words.

 6. There should have be a "Continue" button at the bottom of the page.
 Pressing it will navigate the user to the "Onboarding Video" page.